Marlamin/wow.tools.local/README.md

 ### TACT keys
 wow.tools.local relies on updated TACT keys from the [TACTKeys](https://github.com/wowdev/TACTKeys) repo to be able to load encrypted files.
 This can go out of date in time as new things are encrypted and new keys become available, to prevent this the list of keys is automatically updated if it has not been updated for over a day.
 If you want to force an update, click "Update TACTKeys" on the files page.

+### Files from older builds
+For downloading files from builds that are not currently loaded, WTL relies on downloads from [wago.tools](https://wago.tools).

 ## Maintaining/Credits
 Outside of some glue and all the parts pretty much taken directly from WoW.tools projects, this project uses a few other projects to do the heavy lifting in the hopes that maintaining it in the future (if there need to be changes) should be relatively simple*, if the below projects are still being maintained.
 Many thanks to their authors!